ziqilau/kdtree/README.md

     ```

 ## Build
-  * The first time use this libaray, you should first compile the protobuf implementation of kdtree.proto:;
+  * The first time use this libaray, you should first compile the protobuf implementation of kdtree.proto:

     ```bash
     make proto;make